alex-kalanis/kw_notify/README.md

 1.)
 Use your autoloader (if not already done via Composer autoloader)

 2.)
-Add some external packages with connection to the local or remote services.

-3.)
 Connect the "kalanis\kw_notify\Notification" into your app.
 Extends it for setting your case.
 See example.

+3.)
+Create your own render and call notifications there.

 4.)
-Extend your libraries by interfaces inside the package.

-5.)
-Just call setting and render
+Just call notifications and your render